statox/blog/src/posts/2021/04/firefox_autohide_bookmarks.md

  - `$HOME/.mozilla/firefox/[PROFILE_ID].default/chrome/userChrome.css`
  - or `$HOME/snap/firefox/common/.mozilla/firefox/[PROFILE_ID].default/chrome/userChrome.css` if you use the snap version

+To locate the profile currently used by Firefox one can visit `about:support` and check the line `Profile Directory`.

+You also have to set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` in `about:config` otherwise Firefox ignores `userChrome.css`

 ### Add the relevant code

 The code is available on [MrOtherGuy's Github](https://github.com/MrOtherGuy/firefox-csshacks/tree/master/chrome/autohide_bookmarks_toolbar.css), I'm copying it as a reference.
 It works well with Firefox 87.0.